 A Frosty Reception

 One of my more ambitious projects was with my return to Northern Ireland after months collaborated with Thai, Japanese and Indonesian tourist companies through Bangkok, Thailand and Bali.
 But my mindset was otherwise on sharing the value of tourism on the train lines in Northern Ireland sharing each destination across the region.
 Anyway, it’s the norm in blogging to signal ahead to PR and media in case of potential help, advice, or opportunities for collaboration.
 What I didn’t expect was to be banned by Translink from taking photos of Translink properties (public property), a passing bus for example, as it was illegal.
 It was only after involving the legal team that I was told this was not true (it’s all here).
 But I had already given up on the project, and on Translink, and the only journey I covered was from my arrival at Dublin Airport to Belfast.
-And while I planned to exclusively promote Translink as Northern Ireland company, I included all coach carriers, and have forwarded 1,000s of customers to Air Coach and Bus Eiran in the past year alone.
+And while I planned to exclusively promote Translink as a Northern Ireland company, I included all coach carriers, and have forwarded 1,000s of customers to Air Coach and Bus Eiran in the past year alone.
 A number that is scaling daily.

 What’s Next for our Bangor Blog